Really French

 Six very old French movies

-The movie history and industry has been linked to France since its beginnings in the late XIXth Century.
-A Frenchman, Louis Aimé Auguste le Prince, who mysteriously disappeared during a train journey from Dijon to Paris, is credited to have produced the oldest movie that has survived until today. (more…)
+The movie history and industry have been linked to France since its beginnings in the late 19th century.
+A Frenchman, Louis Aimé Auguste le Prince, who mysteriously disappeared during a train journey from Dijon to Paris, is credited with having produced the oldest movie that has survived until today. (more…)

 Read More

-In Paris stands La Tour d'Argent ( the Silver Tower ), a restaurant considered to be the oldest in France and amongst the first European restaurant.
-Between myth and reality, La Tour d'Argent has received some of the most influential people of the last centuries, served millions of meals and offers a stunning view on the Seine river and Notre-Dame Cathedral. (more…)
+In Paris stands La Tour d'Argent ( the Silver Tower ), a restaurant considered to be the oldest in France and amongst the first European restaurants.
+Between myth and reality, La Tour d'Argent has received some of the most influential people of the last centuries, served millions of meals and offers a stunning view on the Seine River and Notre Dame Cathedral. (more…)

 Read More